AskBid/axo-strat-visualiser/readme.md

 the last two arguments define the step that the interval recorded will be divided into (`CRONJOB_INTERVAL`) and the speed of refresh with which the the render function will update (`SPEED_OF_REFRESH`) for each of this divisions.
 All values are considered in seconds.

 When `renderReplayStorageFactory.js` run successfully you can launch the web page `/replay_page/index.html` from you browser.

+# Side Notes

+> If the strat executes market Orders they will still appear as Limit Orders matched.